mia-platform/documentation/docs/fast_data/realtime_updater.md

 To know more about Real-Time Updater service Configurations you can go [here](/fast_data/configuration/realtime_updater/common.md)

-When a projection is updated, Real-Time Updater will generate an event telling that a specific Single View needs to be updated since it depends on the Projection updated, by sending a Kafka Message or upserting a document in a Projection Changes collection.
-This event contains a reference to the identifier of the Single View document that have to be updated since it depends on the Projection updated.
+As previously stated, when a projection is updated, Real-Time Updater will generate an event telling that a specific Single View needs to be updated.
+This event contains a reference to the identifier of the Single View document that have to be updated.

-In order to get the identifier of the Single View, the Real-Time Updater performs an algorithm called `strategy` that consists of following a path that connects some projections, starting from the one updated, in order to reach the one containing the identifier of the Single View we look for.
+To obtain the identifier of the Single View, the Real-Time Updater executes an algorithm called `strategy` that follows a path connecting projections, starting from the updated one and ending at the one containing the desired identifier.

 This algorithm can be implemented using the [Real Time Updater Low Code](/fast_data/configuration/realtime_updater/low_code.md).
 It uses json files for configuration and the environment variables are already set with correct default values.